 He was the son of Cornelius Cayley (1644-1734), one of the younger children of the first Cayley baronet.
 John was born in Yorkshire in 1682 and baptised at Brompton the same year.
 Like his father, and many gentlemen of the time, he studied law at one of the London Inns of Court.

 In 1707 Scotland and England were united to form Great Britain, and after this a number of Englishmen were appointed to government positions in Scotland (the traffic was of course two-way – a number of Scots took up senior posts in England).
 One of these was John Cayley, who in 1714 was appointed one of the Commissioners of Customs in Scotland, with a salary of some £400 a year – quite a large sum in those days.
-He settled in Edinburgh, where he was known as Captain Cayley – he had previously served as an English army captain – or Squire Cayley.
+He settled in Edinburgh, where he was known as Captain Cayley – reflecting his previous army service – or Squire Cayley.
 There he acquired a reputation as a “vain gay young man, pursuing the bent of his irregular passions with little prudence or discretion.”
 Among the women he pursued was the beautiful Mrs Macfarlane, the 19- or 20-year-old wife of one of his friends and daughter of a Jacobite sympathiser.
 He often entertained the Macfarlanes, and made her valuable presents.
 It is unclear to what extent Mrs Macfarlane encouraged John, or how far her husband was complaisant.
 Certainly her husband stayed friends with John, and it seems unlikely he did not suspect what was going on.

 In mid September 1716 John Cayley was given leave to spend six weeks in England.
 The prospective absence from Mrs Macfarlane may have helped to precipitate the actions which led to his death.
 There are diverging accounts of what followed.
 What seems clear is that on the morning of Saturday 29 September 1716 Mrs Macfarlane visited John Cayley’s lodgings.
 According to one version she did so to see his landlady Mrs Murray, assuming that – as was his custom – John would be at his country residence outside Edinburgh.
 According to others, Mrs Murray tricked her into going, and then locked her in a room with John, who offered her “an insult of the most atrocious kind” and used “barbarous force”.
 There were also stories that he boasted semi-publicly of a liaison with her.
 At the time she was several months’ pregnant – whether the father was John Cayley or her husband is unknown.